restic/restic/doc/faq.rst

     [0:00] 100.00%  16 / 16 snapshots
     no errors were found

-The message means that there is more data stored in the repo than strictly necessary.
+The message means that there is more data stored in the repository than strictly necessary.
 This is uncritical.
 With high probability this is duplicate data caused by an interrupted backup run or upload operation.
 In order to clean it up, the command ``restic prune`` can be used.